|Department/School||English Language and Literature|

 Research fields - Graduate research fields are used to better define a student's research concentration

 Experimental Digital Media

 Minimum admission requirements

 - Students may be admitted to the PhD program upon completion of an MA program in English.
 Although candidates normally enter PhD studies from Master's programs, it is possible for outstanding candidates to enter directly from an Honours Bachelor of Arts (BA).
 Because enrolment in the program is limited, only candidates with an 85% average and up will be considered.
 Applicants should also complete a Plan of Study detailing plans for their PhD studies and describing their goals once their studies are completed.

-- Three academic references
+- Three academic references are required

-- Proof of English language proficiency, if applicable.
-TOEFL 100 (writing 26, speaking 26), IELTS 7.5 (writing 7.0, speaking 7.0)
+- TOEFL 100 (writing 26, speaking 26), IELTS 7.5 (writing 7.0, speaking 7.0)

-- Study and living costs
+- Review the study and living costs